Mexican Grass Tree: Spectacular Accent Plant

 Dasylirion longissimum and Dasylirion quadrangulatum are often used synonymously.
 But they are two separate species.
 According to The Ruth Bancroft Garden, these two plants are indistinguishable… until they’re in bloom.
 But for landscape purposes, there is no need to know the difference, and you’ll be more likely to find a plant labeled D. longissimum.

 Mexican grass tree is dioecious, meaning that male and female flowers appear on separate plants.
-The male plant produces cream-colored flowers which contain pollen.
+The male plant produces cream-colored flowers that contain pollen.
 Once the female plants are pollinated, their flower spikes are covered with dark-red fruits that remain for months.
-Bees flock to the male flowers to gather pollen and the female flowers for nectar.
+Bees flock to the male flowers to gather pollen and to the female flowers for nectar.

 Did you enjoy this article?